In today’s post: These sweet raspberry rolls are like cinnamon rolls but even better!

 Rolls

-- Roll dough out on a floured surface to a 12x18 inch rectangle.
+- Roll dough out on a floured surface to a 12×18 inch rectangle.
 Mix softened butter with raspberry preserves and spread across dough.
-Roll dough into a log, and divide into 16 equal pieces (12 go into a greased 9x13 pan and 4 go into a smaller baking dish).
+Roll dough into a log, and cut off each end.
+Mark 12 equal pieces on the log and cut with a very sharp knife or piece of thread.
+Place pieces in a greased baking dish.

 - Let rise 20-30 minutes until puffed and just touching.
 Meanwhile, preheat oven to 350 degrees.
 Bake 20-25 minutes until golden brown and cooked through.
 Let cool for about 15 minutes before frosting.